audioscavenger/wp-cdnjs-reborn/readme.txt

 Since WP CDNjs Reborn do not provided hosted services by WordPress.com, a WordPress.com account is not required.

-= How do I contribute to Jetpack? =
+= How do I contribute to WP CDNjs Reborn? =

 There are opportunities for developers at all levels to contribute.
 You can clone the [WP CDNjs Reborn Git](https://github.com/audioscavenger/wp-cdnjs-reborn) and pull requests from here.